 Some of our clinicians offer bulk billing services to accommodate exceptional circumstances (e.g. financial hardship).
 To access these services, you will require a recommendation from your General Practitioner (GP) under an appropriate plan (e.g. Mental Health Treatment Plan or Enhanced Primary Care Plan).

-Availability is typically limited, so should you be referred for bulk billing please contact us as soon as possible and notify one of our friendly receptionists of your circumstances.
+Availability is typically limited, and is not guaranteed, so should you be referred for bulk billing please contact us as soon as possible and notify one of our friendly receptionists of your circumstances.
 If your GP has requested Bulk Billing on your referral, please mention this to the receptionist when booking in an appointment as Bulk Billing may not be available with the clinician you were referred to or may not be available outside of specific times.

 We understand that sometimes life gets in the way.
 Should you need to cancel or reschedule an appointment, please phone the centre as early as possible to allow the appointment to be offered to clients on the waiting list.
 We ask that you do not contact us via Email or SMS for this, as immediate action is often required.

 Appointments cancelled within 24 hours of the scheduled time may attract a cancellation fee.
 Cancellation fees are charged at the clinician’s discretion.